2-REC/replica-game-template/README.md

     (Enter credentials and login if required)
 )

+- Create a new repository to detach the project from the original repository:
+  - Create a new empty repository (e.g. at GitHub)
+  - "Bare-clone" this repository: git clone --bare URL_TO_THIS_REPOSITORY
+  - Go in the newly created directory containing the cloned repository
+  - Push the project to the new repository: git push --mirror URL_TO_NEW_REPOSITORY
+  - Delete the local directory

+- Start Android Studio with no opened project (close opened ones if any)

-- Check out project from Version Control > Git
-  => Specify the URL (of this repository) and the local destination directory, then click on "Clone".
+- Select "Check out project from Version Control" > "Git" => Specify the URL of the new repository (URL_TO_NEW_REPOSITORY) and the local destination directory, then click on "Clone".
     This step can be done outside of Android Studio, using the Git CLI (which actually makes more sense, as this repository isn't exactly an Android Studio project).

 - A pop-up appears with the following message: